DohaNaga/Off-target-P-ML/README.md

 - `dataset1_curated.xlsx` : Same as the input data (`dataset_1`), but after curation.
 This dataset is automatically used in the training
 - `actives_inactives.xls` : A file contains the final number of actives and inactives for each target after curation

-curation: if any of the smiles were failed to be parsed (errored smiles),they are discarded and a warning is generated.
-A curated dataset called `dataset1_curated.xlsx` is generated in the dataset folder and is automatically used in the training.
+Curation: A curated dataset called `dataset1_curated.xlsx` is generated in the dataset folder and is automatically used in the training.

 ## III.
 Neural networks models
 - The script is tested under R version 3.5.1 in R studio version 1.1.456.